The Compass PSB Stepping Forward Programme runs through all of the Compass Community services:

 About our specialist team

-Our PSB programmes are run in partnership with Mentor Forensic Services, whose assessment and intervention with young people is underpinned by the most recent research in the field as well as extensive clinical practice.
+Our PSB programmes are run in partnership with New Ways Safeguarding, whose assessment and intervention with young people is underpinned by the most recent research in the field as well as extensive clinical practice.

 The programmes address a range of relevant issues for young people displaying PSB but also allows for unique factors.
 This ensures that input is truly tailored to individual needs.
 The presenting behaviours may be varied, for example, problematic internet usage, placing themselves in risky sexual situations, continual sexualised talk & preoccupation, and persistent contact & sexual harm towards children/peers and/or adults.
 However, though outwardly sexual, such behaviours are likely to be meeting a range of functions for the young person, often non sexual.